sasymons/sasymons/README.md

 - 👋 Hi, I’m @sasymons
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning c#,react,
+- 🌱 I’m currently learning C#,React,Javascript,HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...